gerogiordano08/trade_registry/README.md

 # Trade Registry

-The Trade Registry serves as a centralized platform that facilitates the registration and organization of your trades.
-During the initial development phase, the script is be finalized for a single user’s local deployment.
-Subsequent updates will encompass the following areas:
+The Trade Registry, a centralized platform built with Django and deployed with PythonAnywhere, facilitates the registration and organization of your trades.
+Here are some of its features:

-- Frontend and Web Application Development
+- You can register your trades with or without a sell date.
+If you register it without a sell date, the status will be ‘ongoing’, and the profit shown will assume it’s sold the moment the web page is refreshed.
-- User System Enhancements
+- You can switch the profit to show percentage by clicking it.
-- Database Optimization
+- A simple page displays your registered trades.
-- Additional Improvements
+- Users can sign up, login, change their passwords, and reset their passwords (if they’ve forgotten them).